Ho1yShif/shack-notes/plan.md

 **Polish:**

+- Make app take up entire screen when open
 - Display timestamps in user's local time zone
 - Empty state when no notes exist
 - Loading states during database operations
 - Error handling with user-friendly messages
 - Keyboard shortcuts (Ctrl/Cmd+N for new note)

+**Bonus:**
+- Implement search with Cmd+K in UI
+- Deploy app so Zack can use it and we can store personal notes on here

 ## File Changes Summary